2008 Major League Baseball postseason: Playoff bracket

 Note: Two teams in the same division could not meet in the division series.

 American League Division Series

 (1) Los Angeles Angels of Anaheim vs. (4) Boston Red Sox

+This was the fourth postseason meeting between the Red Sox and Angels (1986, 2004, 2007).
 In a rematch of the previous year's ALDS, the Red Sox again defeated the Angels to advance to the ALCS for the second year in a row.
-The Angels would sweep the Red Sox in the ALDS the next year.